Best Golf Balls for Beginners 2025 (Top Picks After Testing)

 Pros

-• High launch that stays true throughout the flight with shot-stopping power on greens
+• High launch with shot-stopping power on greens

 Cons

-One of the major ways that the Velocity adds distance is through the outer layer.
+One of the primary ways these premium golf balls add distance is through their outer layer.

 Not only does the aerodynamic dimple system offer low spin with the driver, but with reduced drag, you’ll find it carries much farther than a standard two-piece golf ball.